-The total remuneration and benefits paid to the executive management team members (including the CEO) in 2017, 2016 and 2015 was €989,541, €2,073,642 and €1,849,261, respectively (USD equivalent \$1,117,886, \$2,286,399 and \$2,051,940 respectively) (gross amount, excluding VAT and stock based compensation).
+The total remuneration and benefits paid to the executive management team members (including the CEO) in 2018, 2017 and 2016 was €1,444,420, €989,541 and €2,073,642, respectively (USD equivalent \$1,705,860, \$1,117,886 and \$2,286,399 respectively) (gross amount, excluding VAT and stock based compensation).
 In the aforementioned figures, the service fees of the managers hired on the basis of a service agreement are included with the salaries of the other management team members.

-The primary performance objectives for the bonuses of the above management team members in 2017 were the following:
+The primary performance objectives for the bonuses of the above management team members in 2018 were the following:

-- respect of the Board-approved annual budget, with a focus on cash-flow management - meeting measurable operational targets, such as the commercialization of its ConfirmMDx for Prostate test and attainment of revenue targets
+- respect of the Board-approved annual budget, with a focus on cash-flow management - meeting measurable operational targets, such as the commercialization of its ConfirmMDx for Prostate and SelectMDx for Prostate tests and attainment of revenue targets

-In the course of 2017, 67,813 warrants were exercised by Directors and Executive managers.
+In the course of 2018, no warrants were exercised by Directors and Executive managers.

-During the course of 2017, the Company has not deviated from its remuneration policy for the executive managers.
+During the course of 2018, the Company has not deviated from its remuneration policy for the executive managers.